bitnami/charts/bitnami/minio/README.md

-# MinIO&reg; Helm Chart packaged by Bitnami
+# Bitnami Object Storage Helm Chart based on MinIO&reg;

 [MinIO&reg;](https://min.io) is an object storage server, compatible with Amazon S3 cloud storage service, mainly used for storing unstructured data (such as photos, videos, log files, etc.)

-Disclaimer: All software products, projects and company names are trademarks&trade; or registered&reg; trademarks of their respective holders, and use of them does not imply any affiliation or endorsement.
+Disclaimer: All software products, projects and company names are trademark&trade; or registered&reg; trademarks of their respective holders, and use of them does not imply any affiliation or endorsement.
 This software is licensed to you subject to one or more open source licenses and VMware provides the software on an AS-IS basis.
+MinIO&reg; is a registered trademark of the MinIO, Inc in the US and other countries.
+Bitnami is not affiliated, associated, authorized, endorsed by, or in any way officially connected with MinIO Inc.

 ## TL;DR